zachsnyder1/audioIO/README.md

-# audioIO
+# signalhook
 Read audio from file, expose to a custom plugin algorithm, rewrite processed audio to file.

 ## What?

+A developing python3 framework for exposing a discrete-time signal to a custom processing or analyzing plugin.
+Currently, 'signal' means sample data read from and written to file, although the goal is to eventually implement the same functionality for real-time data being read from and written to ring buffers.
-A python3 package that aims to provide a simple interface for applying a custom audio processing algorithm to an audio file.
-In its present, nascent form it only works for 8- and 16--bit PCM and 32- and 64-bit floating point .WAV files.
-More to come.
+In its present, nascent form it only works for 8- and 16-bit PCM and 32- and 64-bit floating point .WAV audio files.
+Much more to come.

 ## Why?